 The first section is the Analytical Writing Assessment which includes two separately timed tasks: the Issue task and the Argument task, each lasting for 30 minutes.
 Based on their performance, the test takers receive a score that ranges from 0 to 6 points in half-point increments.

-There is also an Unidentified Unscored Section which can either be a Quantitative Reasoning or a Verbal Reasoning Section, but it does not account to the final score of the GRE exam.
+There is also an Unidentified Unscored Section which can either be a Quantitative Reasoning or a Verbal Reasoning Section, but it does not account for the final score of the GRE exam.

 Also, there may be an Identified Research section which is always at the end of the test, but even this section doesn’t contribute to the final score.

-The GRE General Test is a section level adaptive test, which means that the complexity of questions in the next section are based on the test taker’s performance in the current section.
+The GRE General Test is a section level adaptive test, which means that the complexity of questions in the next section is based on the test taker’s performance in the current section.

 There are different question types on the GRE General Test and it is important that the test takers are well informed of these question types so that they don’t have to waste time reading the instructions during the exam.
 For instance, the questions with options given using ovals have only one answer, whereas the questions with options given using square boxes have one or more answers.